 Whenever anyone asks me how to get started with indoor gardening, my answer is always the same: start with herbs.

-Herbs are super easy to grow, and there are so many fun varieties you just can’t get unless you grow them yourself.
+And there are so many fun, unique herb varieties you just can’t get unless you grow them yourself.

 Trust me, once you start growing your own, you’ll wonder why you didn’t do it sooner!